 Checks to ensure the accuracy/strength of the Instrument Landing System require a number of approaches to our runways by a small propeller aircraft.
 The aircraft then breaks away south or north after each approach and orbit around for the next approach.
 The approaches are planned for a window when the aircraft can make multiple approaches without having to wait for other arriving or departing traffic to clear the runway.
 This procedure has been formulated to reduce the need to circle at low level whilst waiting to make another approach, which could otherwise result in increased community disturbance.

--ILS calibration flights are planned for the nights 1/2 April 2014.
+-ILS calibration flights are planned for the autumn 2014.
 These works are weather dependent and so could be postponed/re planned.

 If the Instrument Landing System is not available then aircraft use navigational guidance provided by alternative equipment, known as the VOR and DME.
 Approach and landings using the VOR and DME navigational equipment will mean that aircraft approaching to land on our runways will be displaced from their usual precise centre line.
 Aircraft landing using these different navigational aids must be configured to land earlier in their approach.
 This means that with the flaps extended and under carriage deployed earlier, aircraft may also be noisier than usual.

 The ILS will not be available on Thursday 17th July between 08:30 and 12:30 hrs due to maintenance work.